AmritPatel/buildtoolWiki/Parameter-Details.md

 * `$TIME` - Current time in "hhmmss" format.
 * `$DAYSSINCE` - The number of days since a specified date.
 For example, `$DAYSSINCE("January 1, 2015")`.
 * `$SECONDS` - The number of seconds since midnight, divided by 15 (an arbitrarily selected divisor just to keep the number a reasonable length).
-* `$BUILD` - The build count number.
+* `$BUILD` - The build counter number.

+**Auto-Generate Version** - If enabled, the version string will be generated every time a build is performed.
+Otherwise, the version string will only be updated when the "Generate Version String Now" button is clicked.

-**Build Count** - A counter that increments ever time a build is performed.
-Click the "Reset" button to reset the value to zero.
+**Build Counter** - A counter that increments ever time a build is performed.
+Can be manually set to a value or automatically reset by clicking the "Reset Build Counter" button.